-Apache Kafka is an open-source distributed stream processing & messaging platform.
+Apache Kafka is an open-source distributed stream processing and messaging platform.
 It’s written using Java & Scala & was developed by LinkedIn.

-Hadoop is preferred for batch processing of data whereas Spark, Kafka & Storm are preferred for processing real-time streaming data.
+Hadoop is preferred for batch processing of data whereas Spark, Kafka and Storm are preferred for processing real-time streaming data.

-There are two popular architectures involved in the distributed big data processing.
-Lambda & Kappa
+There are two popular architectures involved in distributed big data processing: Lambda and Kappa.

-Lambda is a distributed data processing architecture which leverages both the batch & the real-time streaming data processing approaches to tackle the latency issues arising out of the batch processing approach.
+Lambda is a distributed data processing architecture that leverages both the batch and the real-time streaming data processing approaches to tackle the latency issues arising out of the batch processing approach.

-It joins the results from both the approaches before presenting it to the end user.
+It joins the results from both approaches before presenting it to the end user.

-Batch processing does take time considering the massive amount of data businesses have today but the accuracy of the approach is high & the results are comprehensive.
+Batch processing does take time considering the massive amount of data businesses have today but the accuracy of the approach is high and the results are comprehensive.

 Lambda architecture makes the most of the two approaches.
-The architecture has typically three layers the Batch Layer, the Speed Layer & the Serving layer.
+The architecture typically has three layers the Batch Layer, the Speed Layer and the Serving layer.

-The Batch Layer deals with the results acquired via batch processing the data.
-The Speed layer gets data from the real-time streaming data processing & the Serving layer combines the results obtained from both the Batch & the Speed layers.
+The Batch Layer deals with the results acquired via batch processing of the data.
+The Speed layer gets data from the real-time streaming data processing and the Serving layer combines the results obtained from both the Batch and the Speed layers.

 In this architecture, all the data flows through a single data streaming pipeline as opposed to the Lambda architecture which has different data streaming layers which converge into one.

-The architecture flows the data of both real-time & batch processing through a single streaming pipeline reducing the complexity of not having to manage separate layers for processing data.
+The architecture flows the data of both real-time and batch processing through a single streaming pipeline reducing the complexity of not having to manage separate layers for processing data.

-Kappa contains only two layers, Speed, which is the streaming processing layer, & the Serving which is the final layer.
+Kappa contains only two layers: Speed, which is the streaming processing layer and the Serving, which is the final layer.

-Kappa is not an alternative for Lambda.
-Both the architectures have their use cases.
+P.S.
+Kappa is not an alternative to Lambda.
+Both architectures have their use cases.

 Kappa is preferred if the batch and the streaming analytics results are fairly identical in a system.
 Lambda is preferred if they are not.

-Both the architectures can be implemented using the distributed data processing technologies I’ve talked about above.
+Both architectures can be implemented using the distributed data processing technologies I’ve discussed above.